 - ground dried sage/essential oil to taste www.earthcarers.org.au

 Instructions: Mix all ingredients to make a paste.
-Store in airtight glass jar.
-Scoop out mixture with your toothbrush and get scrubbing!
+Store in an airtight glass jar.
+Scoop out the mixture with your toothbrush and get scrubbing!

 - 1 part cornflour

 Instructions: Combine cornflour and baking soda (start with ¼ cup of each).
 Then as as much coconut oil as necessary to get the substance you desire.
 It is best to heat the coconut oil a bit first.
 Add your preferred essential oil.
 Store in an airtight glass jar, scoop mixture onto fingers and rub into skin.